-In 2021, courses were delivered in China and India.
+In 2022, courses were delivered in China and India.

 A partnership agreement was renewed for China with SNPI (CGN group) in 2021.
 The RCC-M training course provided by this organization was certified in 2016.
-In 2021, 46 trainees completed the RCC-M course.
+52 trainees completed the RCC-M course in 2022.

 In India, a partnership was set up by AFCEN, EDF, BUREAU VERITAS et LARSEN & TOUBRO to facilitate the provision of certified training in the country and thereby accompany projects currently being spearheaded by the French nuclear industry.
 In 2021, 46 trainees completed the online RCC-M course.
 A webinar providing an introduction to the RCC-E code was attended by 35 participants from approximately 20 companies (including five from NPCIL).
+No training courses were delivered in 2022.